The 42 best restaurants in Guadalajara

 Are there any Michelin Star restaurants in Guadalajara, Mexico?

 Unfortunately, there are no Michelin Star restaurants in Guadalajara.
-Michelin does not make guidebooks for Mexico yet.
+Michelin just moved into Mexico in 2024 and only has coverage in a few places.

 Final Thoughts: Best Guadalajara Restaurants